The Village Hall at Norbury [Norbury Village Hall] Terms & Conditions of Hire

 19. Fly posting

-The Hirer shall not carry out or permit fly posting or any other form of unauthorised advertisements for any event taking place at the premises, and shall indemnify and keep indemnified each member of the Management Committee accordingly against all actions, claims and proceedings arising from any breach of this condition.
+The Hirer shall not carry out or permit fly posting or any other form of unauthorised advertisements for any event taking place at the Hall and shall indemnify and keep indemnified each member of the Trustees accordingly against all actions, claims and proceedings arising from any breach of this condition.
 Failure to observe this condition may lead to prosecution by the local authority.

 20. Sale of goods

-The Hirer shall, if selling goods on the premises, comply with Fair Trading Laws and any code of practice used in connection with such sales.
+The Hirer shall, if selling goods in the Hall, comply with Fair Trading Laws and any code of practice used in connection with such sales.
 In particular, the Hirer shall ensure that the total prices of all goods and services are prominently displayed, as shall be the organiser’s name and address and that any discounts offered are based only on Manufacturers’ Recommended Retail Prices.

 21. Film shows

 Children shall be restricted from viewing age-restricted films classified according to the recommendations of the British Board of Film Classification.
 Hirers should ensure that they have the appropriate copyright licences for film.

 If the Hirer wishes to cancel the booking before the date of the event and the Hall is unable to conclude a replacement booking, the question of the payment or the repayment of the fee shall be at the discretion of the Trustees.
 The Trustees reserves the right to cancel this hiring by written notice to the Hirer in the event of: